remorses/spiceflow/spiceflow/README.md

 ## How it works

-Spiceflow `build` command transpiles the files with the `use spiceflow` directive so that any exported function will use fetch to send arguments and get the result, the the transformed files are saved in the `dist` folder.
-Other files are compiled to the dist directory using `tsc`.
+Spiceflow `build` command transpiles the files with the `use spiceflow` directive so that any exported function will use fetch to send arguments and get the result, the the transformed files are saved in the `dist` folder.Other files are compiled to the dist directory using `tsc`.

 Spiceflow also bundles the type definitions with `@microsoft/api-extractor` so the generated dist files don't rely on external local packages and can be safely published to npm.